Skip to main content

 Damaged spinal nerve roots

-When spinal nerve roots become diseased or injured, pain can radiate throughout your spine and extremities.
-Spinal decompression relieves pressure from these nerve roots to promote healing and reduce pain.
+When spinal nerve roots are diseased or injured, they can cause pain throughout the spine and extremities.
+Spinal decompression therapy helps alleviate this pain by relieving pressure from these nerve roots, which promotes healing.

 What happens during spinal decompression?

-During nonsurgical spinal decompression, you lie down on a table that has an upper and lower body portion.
-You’re strapped into a harness that holds your spine in the correct position.
-Next, the table gently stretches your spine to relieve pressure, allowing your herniated disc or compressed nerve to heal properly.
+During nonsurgical spinal decompression, you will lie down on a table that has both an upper and lower body portion.
+You will be securely strapped into a harness that will hold your spine in the correct position.
+Next, the table will gently stretch your spine to relieve pressure, allowing your herniated disc or compressed nerve to heal properly.
+If you want to learn more about spinal decompression therapy, you can contact Easy Reach Chiropractic to book an appointment today.